wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 and non-inclusive caches, since there is no maintenance of coherence for upper levels.
 The MESI L1 coherence protocol is implemented by class `MESIL1`, in file `MESI_L1.h/cc`.

-In the following text, we discuss the three major classes of operations, namely, CPU-initiated requests, internally generated requests, and external requests (i.e., invalidations of all kinds), in three separate sections.
+In the following text, we discuss the four major classes of operations, namely, CPU-initiated data requests, CPU-initiated flush requests, internally generated requests, and external requests (i.e., invalidations of all kinds), in separate sections.
 Helper functions are covered when they are first time encountered.

-#### CPU-Initiated Requests
+#### CPU-Initiated Data Requests

 ##### High-Level Overview

-CPU may initiate three types of requests: `GETS`, which obtains a block in shared state for read, `GETX`, which obtains a block in exclusive state for write, and `GETSX`, which is equivalent to a `GETX`, except that the block is locked in the L1 cache, until a future `GETX` hits it.
+CPU may initiate three types of data requests: `GETS`, which obtains a block in shared state for read, `GETX`, which obtains a block in exclusive state for write, and `GETSX`, which is equivalent to a `GETX`, except that the block is locked in the L1 cache, until a future `GETX` with an atomic flag hits it.
 `GETSX` is essential for implementing atomic read-modify-write instructions.

 From a high-level perspective, these requests are handled as either a single transaction, in the case of